Mercane WideWheel 2019 Review: Overview

 Overall, the acceleration of the WideWheel reminded us of its $2000+ competitors.
 Take a look at our electric scooter acceleration comparisons if you find this hard to believe.

-For the new 2019 version, the throttle/controller has received an upgrade that should make throttle control feel more linear and manageable and lower speeds.
+For the new 2019 version, the thumb throttle has received an upgrade that should make throttle control feel more linear and manageable and lower speeds.

 The WideWheel has great hill climbing performance and will sail up the steepest hill in your city.